Day 303 · Friday, October 30

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 303, Peace That Guards.
+This is By God's Call — day 303, The Cry From the Cross.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.